-Recommended Preparation: CIS 212 or basic computer and Internet skills and ability to create and upload a simple website
+Recommended Preparation: CIS 212 or equivalent with a grade of "C" or better or "CR" or basic computer and Internet skills and ability to create and upload a simple website

 Covers design, development and implementation of web-based animation using Macromedia Flash.
 Students will create common web animation projects such as advertisements and web interfaces.